-With the recent trend of organizations interested in moving from HPE UFT to Tricentis, we’ve had a lot of questions about what the migration process involves.
-We’ve outlined some technical details in a recent Fact Sheet and on-demand webinar, but we thought it would also be helpful to share a specific customer example.
+With the recent trend of organizations researching HPE testing alternatives, we’ve had a lot of questions about how HPE compares to Tricentis and what the migration process involves.
+We’ve outlined some technical details in a recent Fact Sheet, FAQ, and on-demand webinar, but we thought it would also be helpful to share a specific customer example.

 Background: 15,000 HPE UFT Tests, 10 Week Regression Tests, Unknown Risk Coverage

 A large European insurance company recently decided to migrate from HPE UFT to Tricentis Tosca enterprise wide, and started the rollout by focusing on their most critical application portfolio.
 After transitioning to agile, the development team started releasing software on 2-week agile sprints, but their existing testing process couldn’t keep pace.
 They previously built a regression test suite of approximately 15,000 HPE tests, but it took 10 weeks to execute.
 Exacerbating the issue, regression test execution usually triggered thousands of false positives that had to be reviewed and resolved before the release.

 They wanted to integrate regression testing into their Continuous Integration process, but it wasn’t feasible to even complete execution—much less keep the test suite in sync with the rapidly-evolving application.

 Migrating the HPE UFT Tests to Tricentis Tosca